josh146/josh146.github.io/content/posts/2014/accidental-business-class.md

 I took my seat, nervously glancing around.
 I felt like an imposter.
 Surely someone was going to come along any second and ask me to move; it can't be that easy, can it? *To just, I don't know, pick your seat to be in business class?* I made a mental note to try this again on my next flight (a part of me knew their system must have stuffed up, but I couldn't help but feel like I had found a quick and easy trick to upgrade yourself.
 For free!).

 One by one the plane finished filling up, everyone walking passed me and making their way into economy class.
-I could see the look of envy in their faces.
+I could see the look of envy on their faces.
 (Perhaps.
 It was at this point that you could argue that it was going to my head a bit.)

 <center>
 ![Economy class](https://lh6.googleusercontent.com/-wv-hZFVjnuw/VHIHU3cO7DI/AAAAAAABC_k/YpRFqtdFXcQ/w1318-h879-no/DSC04688.JPG)